Prof-M-s-Classroom/programming-assignment-2-GillzV/README.md

 ## **5. File Parsing & Data Loading**
 (Explain the process of reading `story.txt` and constructing the decision tree.)

+    The file is read and parsed using a delimiter by using | to split the text between different tokens using stringstream.
+    I ensured that they were properly linked using recursion.
+I started at the root of the tree and went down.
+I made sure to link each part of the story until the end was reached.
+And I made sure the game all had a base case.
+A challenge I have and still have to fix is prrinting the end part of the story properly.

 - How is the file read and parsed using a delimiter?
 - How do you ensure nodes are properly linked?